textX/Arpeggio/docs/grammars.md

 - **Not predicate** is represented as an instance of `Not` class.
 - **Literal string match** is represented as string or regular expression given as an instance of `RegExMatch` class.
+- **Match state predicate** is represented as an instance of `MatchState` class.
+  A parsing state passed to the instance must be of `ParsingState` class.
+  The class checks if the current state is the same as the provided one.
+- **Push state command** is represented as an instance of `PushState` class.
+  A parsing state passed to the instance must be of `ParsingState` class.
+- **Pop state predicate** is represented as an instance of `PopState` class.
+  A parsing state passed to the instance must be of `ParsingState` class.
+  The class checks if the current state is the same as the provided one if any.
+- **State layer wrapper** is represented as an instance of `StateLayerWrapper` class.
+This wrapper is used to isolate the state of a specific group of rules and check its integrity.
 - **End of string/file** is recognized by the `EOF` special rule.

 For example, the `calc` language consists of one or more `expression` and